To learn about all features of Recorder, see Breeze Recorder.

 {workspace folder}\Record\{project name}\{group name}

-You can have make several workspaces and switch between them depending on where you want to store our data.
+You can make several workspaces and switch between them depending on where you want to store our data.

-Right click on the measurement select “Open in File Browser” to access the file
+Right click on the measurement select “Open in File Browser” to access the file.

 You can export your work by pressing the “Import/Export” button.
 Then press the spectral pixel data to get the spectral pixel data (hypercube) from the selected sample segmentation in Raw, Mat or image format.